3DCP-TUe/ConcreteCandyTracker/README.md

 - Measure the white point by placing a white card in front of the lens.
 Acquire images for a short time (e.g., 100 images).
 The CIEXYZ color values represent the white point.
 As a reference, the values for daylight (D65) are 0.9504, 1.00, and 1.0888.
 Typical white point reference values at TU/e are 0.938, 0.981, and 1.070.
 - Finally, set the measured white point values in the camera class.
 The white point is used to transform the color values from linear RGB color space to CIELAB color space.
 If all steps are performed correctly, the measured CIELAB color values of an 18% grey card should come close to 50, 0, 0 for L*, a*, and b*, respectively.

+Additional steps in case a bandpass filter is used:

+- Remove the polarization filter and UV filter.
+- Mount the bandpass filter.
+- Reattach the polarization filter.
+- Ensure the polarization filter is in the correct orientation.
+- Recalibrate the gain value with an 18% grey card.
+Adjust the gain value to scale the L* value of the CIELAB color space to 50%.
+Use the already measured white reference point for this step.

 ## Funding